Blog

 The Science Behind Plastic Waste Turn into Carbon Materials:

-What Is CO₂ Capture, and Why Is It Important?
+What Is BAETA and How It Works:

 CO₂ capture refers to the process of capturing carbon dioxide from the air or industrial emissions before it can be released into the atmosphere.
 This is crucial because CO₂ is one of the primary greenhouse gases responsible for global warming.
 The Earth’s temperature rises and its climate changes when too much CO₂ builds up in the atmosphere, as it retains heat.